amouro/drupalden_iwakuni_2023/section-1.md

 </div>

 <!--
-Last December, two years after we kick-off the project.
+Last December, two years after we began the project, we successfully relaunched the website.
-We relaunched the site and it is well received by the OIST community.
+It has been well-received by the OIST community.

-Let's have a quick tour through the site.
+Let's take a quick tour of the site now.

 <b>Next slide >>>>></b>
 -->